Meet our team

 Practitioner of Shiatsu and Oriental Therapies

-I shifted my focus from the legal sector to engaging with people in the realm of health and wellness, motivated by my long term interest in health issues and emotional well-being for myself and my children.
+Over time, my focus shifted from the legal sector to working more directly with people in the realm of health and wellness, driven by a long-standing interest in emotional wellbeing and the many ways we care for ourselves and each other.

 Qualifications